pulp/pulp-operator/docs/container.md

 ### Tags

-* `latest`: Built nightly, with master/main branches of each plugin.
+* `nightly`: Built nightly, with master/main branches of each plugin.
 * `stable`: Built on push, with latest released version of each plugin.
 * `3.y.z`:  Pulpcore 3.y.z version and its compatible plugins.